OfficeChromatography/TLC-MS_manager/README.md

 sudo apt-get upgrade
 ```

-## Manual Installation on a Raspberry Pi 4B with an OS installed, using the installation script
+## Alternatively, manual installation of TLC-MS_manager on a Raspberry Pi 4B with an OS installed, using the installation script

 There is a different installation script for the Raspberry Pi in the downloaded folder ```home/pi/TLC-MS_manager```.
 Use the respective sudo bash command to be found in the file ```sudo_bash.txt```.